herrevilkitten/holiday-in-ten-towns/Session_2.md

 # Session 2
 ## People and Places
-* Speaker Nairth, head of Targos
+* Speaker Naerth Maxildanarr, head of Targos
 * Captain Skath, captain of the guard of Targos
 * Sheriff Markham Southwell of Bryn Shander, a dark-skinned, bald man
 * Targos -- all about fighting and fishing